Amethyst

 The name Amethyst comes from the Greek for “Not Intoxicated”.
 Ancient Greeks and Romans believed that this gemstone protected the wearer from drunkenness.
 They not only wore the gemstone, they also drank from goblets made of the stone, in the belief that it would keep them clear-headed and quick-witted.

-In medieval Europe Catholic bishops began to wear Amethyst rings, which were often times craved with intaglios.
+In medieval Europe Catholic bishops began to wear the gemstone in rings, which were often times craved with intaglios.
 These rings were to symbolize that they were wed to the Church.
 Which led it to being called the bishop’s gemstone.
 Amethyst is the official gemstone of the Catholic Church and is believed to bestow “Chastity, Piety, and Trust” upon the wearer.
 Valentine of Turni, a Catholic clergyman wore an Amethyst ring with a intaglio of Cupid on it.
 After he was martyred for preaching the gospel.
 He was canonized as Saint Valentine and became the patron Saint of lovers.

 European medieval soldiers also wore the gemstone for protection in battle and in the belief of the stone’s ability to heal people.